silviucpp/unix_timestamp_ms/README.md

 # MySQL unix_timestamp_ms

 MySQL UDF function implemented in C++ for getting the unix timestamp of a `DATETIME`, `TIME`, `DATE`, `TIMESTAMP` field in miliseconds.
+Much faster than `UNIX_TIMESTAMP` builtin function.

 `UNIX_TIMESTAMP_MS(DateTime)` works in the same way the builtin function `UNIX_TIMESTAMP(DateTime)` does the only difference being the fact that returns the timestamp in miliseconds and not in seconds.

 If called with no argument, returns a Unix timestamp (miliseconds since '1970-01-01 00:00:00' UTC) as an unsigned integer.
-If `UNIX_TIMESTAMP_MS()` is called with a date argument, it returns the value of the argument as miliseconds since '1970-01-01 00:00:00' UTC. date may be a DATE string, a DATETIME string or a TIMESTAMP.
+If `UNIX_TIMESTAMP_MS()` is called with a date argument, it returns the value of the argument as miliseconds since '1970-01-01 00:00:00' UTC. date may be a `DATE` string, a `DATETIME` string or a `TIMESTAMP`.
 The server interprets date as a value in the current time zone and converts it to an internal value in UTC.

 **Compilation**